mathworks/Battery-Pack-Model-Simscape/README.md

 Copyright 2020-2021 The MathWorks, Inc.

 This repository shows use of Simscape to model an electric vehicle battery pack.
-There are three examples:
+There are five examples:
 1. Battery Pack Thermal Management
    * Shows how to model an automotive battery pack for thermal management tasks.
 2. Full Vehicle Thermal Management